 - 1. Contributions of money by the Investors in the Scheme; - 2.
 Money borrowed or raised for the purposes of the Scheme; - 3.
-The rights, and any proceeds from claims, arising under insurance policies arranged in respect of the land, trees and any other Scheme Property; - 4.
-Any other asset arising from the Business of the Limited Partnership; and - 5.
-Income and property derived, directly or indirectly, from the Primary Assets, the Secondary Assets, contributions, money, or other property referred to above.

-(the Other Scheme Property)
+The rights, and any proceeds from claims, arising under insurance policies arranged to cover the land, trees and any other Scheme Property; - 4.
+Any other asset arising from the business of the Limited Partnership; and - 5.
+Income and property derived, directly or indirectly, from the Primary Assets, the Secondary Assets, carbon units, contributions, money, or other property referred to above (the Other Scheme Property)